 And let’s not forget fan-favorite and hometown hero, Cal Ripken, Jr., who also has his own spot in the Cooperstown Hall of Fame.
 Nicknamed “Iron Man,” Calvin Edward Ripken, Jr. played in 2,632 straight games with the Orioles, a record that has yet to be broken.

 Baltimore’s most famous player, of course, is George Herman “Babe” Ruth, who was recruited in 1914 at the age of 19.
 His boyhood home at 216 Emory Street near Camden Yards is now the Babe Ruth Birthplace Museum and features memorabilia from his childhood and career.

 You may be able to schedule a tour to get an inside look at the Orioles dugout, scoreboard control room, press level and club level suites.
 Tours are typically available all year round, but days and times depend on the team’s schedule so be sure to check out the Orioles website for more information.

 Where to go before the game

-Before you get to the stadium there are a few places we recommend you stop for pregame beer or crab pretzel:
+Before you get to the stadium there are a few places we recommend you stop for a pregame beer or crab pretzel:

 Located among a cluster of rowhomes across from Camden Yards, Pickles Pub offers great happy hour specials and plenty of TVs to watch the game.
 Try the crab patty, a burger topped with crab dip, and pair it with some crabby fries and a Natty Boh for a classic Bawlmer meal.
-True to its name, the bar serves beer-battered pickles served over tortilla chips.
+True to its name, the bar serves beer-battered pickles over tortilla chips.